Lost and Found (The Kinks song): Music video

-Once again, a video (starring The Kinks) was filmed to promote "Lost and Found".
-In the video, an orchestra performs the track with the members of The Kinks, as a film is displayed in the background.
+A music video (starring the Kinks) was filmed to promote "Lost and Found".
+In the video, an orchestra performs the track with the members of the Kinks, as a film is displayed in the background.
 This video features Ray Davies in antique clothing.
 One of the instrument players catches the eye of Davies in this display, and enters the film to unite with him.
 Francine Brody is the woman cellist.